Click here for updates on our research advances.

 This department will also set the standard for diversity, equity, and inclusion in otolaryngology.
 While our faculty and resident workforce are already among the most diverse in otolaryngology, we will not rest on our laurels.
 We will consistently strive to ensure that there are diverse voices at every level of the department, including on my leadership team.
 Creating an environment in which everyone has an opportunity to reach their goals will be a central tenet of my leadership.

 We will continue to support our superior training programs across otolaryngology and ensure that our residents and fellows have access to the latest technologies to support their development as surgeons.
 I will work with our residency program leadership to explore new approaches to training and mentoring.
 We will also support our trainees outside of the hospital through strong wellness programs.

 Finally, the next several years will see a significant reinvestment into our research programs across the department.
 Our department already has among the best translational research programs in head and neck oncology and hearing sciences in the world.
 We will continue to lead in these areas through new recruitment and retention of key faculty.
 I will also work with new and existing faculty to develop and grow new translational and clinical research across our other divisions.
 Our goal is to see Pittsburgh at the podium at every national otolaryngology-head and neck surgery meeting and to highlight to the nation the remarkable discoveries and innovations that are being made here every day.

 I am excited to partner with the Eye & Ear Foundation, UPMC, the University of Pittsburgh School of Medicine, and our community to accomplish these goals.
 Let’s get to work!

 José Zevallos, MD, MPH, FACS

-The Dr. Eugene N. Myers Endowed Chair
+The Eugene N. Myers, MD Chair

 University of Pittsburgh School of Medicine